Louisa-Mcintosh/Sequence-analysis/README.md

 Project Overview

-This repository contains the code and files for performing sequence analysis on DNA sequences, using Clustal Omega for alignment and visualization of phylogenetic trees.
+This repository contains the code and files for performing sequence analysis on DNA sequences, using Clustal Omega for alignment and visualisation of phylogenetic trees.
 The analysis includes steps like sequence retrieval, multiple sequence alignment, and generating a guide tree.

 Table of Contents